Ver2X/mclang/README.md

 all move to C++

-bind ir 'res' to 'instruction'
+bind ir 'Res' to 'instruction'

-IR gen function return a result, don't passing by arg
+IR gen function return a Result, don't passing by arg

 index use slot